 If you use blog tours, or have relationships with bloggers who review and/or promote your books, are any of them in the UK?
 Canada?
 Australia?
 If yes, great!
 And if not… now’s your chance to develop some relationships.

 Take a look at your book’s reviews on Goodreads and on BookBub.com.
 See if any of the reviewers are from non-US, English-language territories.
 Reach out.
 Offer review copies.
 Develop relationships.
 Look at popular authors in your subgenre in non-US, English-language territories, the ones I mentioned earlier, and see which bloggers reviewed their books.
 Reach out and offer review copies.

 Those bloggers know their country’s audience, and if they love your books, they can be powerful with reader networks.
 Plus, sending an ebook ARC costs you nothing but time.

 Finding readers in smaller English-language markets, like Sweden, South Africa, Denmark, Germany, France or even Poland means investing a little more money to find readers.
 (Shout out to that one Kobo reader in Poland who bought a book from me last week!
 Thank you!)

 Kobo, iBooks, and Google Play all provide country-specific data on your existing buyers.
 This is gold.
 Aim to target readers in these countries where you already have a proven existing readership.

-While BookBub Ads lets you target readers in the US, UK, Canada, Australia/New Zealand, and India, you can use other ad venues such as Facebook, Twitter, Google AdWords, and others to target other English-speaking countries.
+While BookBub Ads lets you target readers in the US, UK, Canada, and Australia/New Zealand, you can use other ad venues such as Facebook, Twitter, Google AdWords, and others to target other English-speaking countries.
 Clustering your advertising dollars in countries where you already have a few readers is a lower-risk approach vs. running cold ads to countries where your books might not sell.

 Mine your newsletter